Venture capital in Israel: The unicorns era

-The term "unicorn" was coined by venture capitalist Aileen Lee in 2013 to define a privately held startup with a value of $1 billion or more.
-It was originally used to portray the rarity of such companies.
+Venture capitalist Aileen Lee coined the term "unicorn" in 2013 to define a privately held startup valued at $1 billion or more.
+It was initially used to portray the rarity of such companies.
 As of 2021, over 70 unicorns exist in Israel or were founded by Israelis – making Israel the number one country in the world in its number of unicorns per capita.

 The first Israeli company to be named a unicorn was ironSource, reaching a value of $1.5 billion in 2014.
 Since then the rate of new Israeli unicorns has risen exponentially.
-From 2014 to 2018 the total number of new unicorns was 19 combined, 2019 had 12 new unicorns and 2020 a total of 14, whereas in 2021 there were an astonishing number of 28 companies including Wiz, K-health, Verbit, Deel and Honey Book, a 200% increase compared to the previous year.
+From 2014 to 2018, the total number of new unicorns was 19 combined; 2019 had 12 new unicorns, and in 2020 a total of 14, whereas in 2021, there were an astonishing number of 28 companies, including Wiz, K-health, Verbit, Deel and Honey Book, a 200% increase compared to the previous year.

-As a result, more foreign venture capital funds are currently invested in Israeli or Israeli-led unicorns including Andreessen Horowitz, Spark Capital, Vertex Ventures, Insight Partners and corporate venture capital funds including Intel Capital, Microsoft Ventures (M12) and others.
+As a result, more foreign venture capital funds are currently invested in Israeli or Israeli-led unicorns, including Andreessen Horowitz, Spark Capital, Vertex Ventures, Insight Partners and corporate venture capital funds including Intel Capital, Microsoft Ventures (M12) and others.

 Technological business incubators

 In the early 1990s, the Israeli government created a technological business incubator program (Hebrew: חממה טכנולוגית) to leverage the strengths of approximately 750,000 scientists, engineers, and physicians who had just arrived from the former USSR.
 Israel's Office of the Chief Scientist (OCS), a division of the Ministry of Economy, started six incubators designed to foster seed and early-stage technology development through entrepreneurship.
-Today there are 24 such incubators located throughout Israel, and 65 percent of the projects are science-related research and development.
+Today, there are 24 such incubators located throughout Israel, and 65 percent of the projects are science-related research and development.